 By Matthew M. Wallace, CPA, JD

-Published edited June 1, 2017 in The Times Herald newspaper Port Huron, Michigan as: Buying a business?
+Published edited June 1, 2018 in Savvy magazine, Port Huron, Michigan as: Buying a business?
 Don’t sign anything yet